mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/scaling-up.typ

 === Scaling Horizontally

-The second alternative to increase work per second is to scale horizontally by adding more units that can perform execution.
+The second alternative to increase work per unit of time is to scale horizontally by adding more units that can perform execution.
-This still works quite well as the number of transistors per area keeps increasing: this extra area can be spent on more execution units.
+As the number of transistors per area keeps increasing, the extra area can be spent on more execution units.
-This category can be split into two further groups:
+This category of scaling can be split into two further groups:

 ==== Adding Cores